Wapiti Bowmen Archery Club

 In August of 2000, a dream was realized when Wapiti Bowmen purchased its own property for an archery range and associated development, largely through the efforts of John Stone and Harold McCraven.
 In 2001, Wapiti Bowmen held our first 3-D shoot on our Beaver Creek property.
 Since buying our range property, a lot has happened in a short time.
-A practice range, parking lots, a covered picnic area, registration building, upgraded concessions, fenced children’s play area, new well, 14 target (Field/Hunt/Animal) marked yardage field course, a new access road and a recently completed covered area at the practice range to help keep members dry have all been developed.
+A practice range, parking lots, a covered picnic area, registration building, upgraded concessions, fenced children’s play area, new well, two 14 target (Field/Hunt/Animal) marked yardage field courses, a new access road and a recently completed covered area at the practice range to help keep members dry have all been developed.
 Some of those improvements were done with the help of grants, but all required major effort by dedicated Wapiti Bowmen members.

 Future projects in the planning stage include an indoor shooting range and a permanent toilet building, and there is no doubt that these projects will be completed in the coming years.
 Until such time as a new indoor range can be completed, Wapiti Bowmen uses an indoor range at The Archery Hut for its winter indoor shooting activities.